Craig Roberts

 John Owen Jones is a Welsh musical theatre actor and one of the UK's finest leading men.
 He is best known for his portrayals of Jean Valjean in Les Miserables and the Phantom in Andrew Lloyd Webber's Phantom of the Opera.

-He recently appeared as Valjean on the 25th Anniversary Tour of Les Misérables and is currently reprising his role as The Phantom in London.
+He recently appeared as Valjean on the 25th Anniversary Tour of Les Misérables and followed that by reprising his role as The Phantom in London.

 Craig had the pleasure of working with John at the 2009 Rhondda Fach Gala Concert, where John was the featured soloist alongside now fellow phantom performer Katy Treharne.